Octavius-Dante/Tetra-Proxima/CAPM-DAY-11/Readme.md

 Pre-requisites</br>

-1. GO to the https://api.sap.com and check the avilable APIs
+1. Go to the https://api.sap.com and check the avilable APIs
-2. GO to the technical specification of the API and download the edmx file
+2. Go to the technical specification of the API and download the edmx file
 3. Cross check if the same API is acticvated in S/4 HANA usign tcode /n/iwfnd/maint_service
 4. Test the service in the browser (or in postman)